succinctlabs/sp1/book/docs/writing-programs/cycle-tracking.mdx

 Profiling a zkvm program is a good way to get an understanding of what is bottlenecking your program.
 Note only one program may be profiled at a time.

-To profile a program, you have to setup a script to execute the program.
+To profile a program, you simply need to:
+1. Enable the profiling feature for `sp1-sdk` in `script/Cargo.toml`
+2. Set the env variable `TRACE_FILE=trace.json` and then call `ProverClient::execute()` in your script.

+If you're executing a larger program (>100M cycles), you should set `TRACE_SAMPLE_RATE` to reduce the size of the trace file.
+A sample rate of `1000` means that 1 in every 1000 VM cycles is sampled.
+By default, every cycle is sampled.

 Many examples can be found in the repo, such as this ['fibonacci'](https://github.com/succinctlabs/sp1/blob/12f212e386ae4c2da30cf6a61a7d87615d56bdac/examples/fibonacci/script/src/main.rs#L22) script.